Non i.i.d. data#

 The R2 on this single split is: 0.83

 Similarly, we obtain good results in terms of \(R^2\).
-We will plot the training, testing and prediction samples.
+We now plot the training, testing and prediction samples.

 target_train.plot(label="Training")